abneroliveira-toast/settlements-local-tooling/README.md

 2. configure .env using the .env-template as your template and replace the <TOAST_ORDERS_USERNAME> and <TOAST_ORDERS_PASSWORD> with the credentials to each respective environment
 3. execute the console application with `yarn install` to install the Node dependencies
 4. To execute scripts, run `yarn start` to run scripts against preprod or `yarn start:prod` to run scripts against the production environment
+    > Make sure you are connected to the VPN as the script will connect into the preprod or prod toastorder instances
 5. select the script you want to execute and press enter...
    ![Script Selection Screen](docs/script-selection.png)
 6. inform the arguments for the script